stoneyrh/gSOAP/gsoap/src/README.txt

 soapcpp2_lex.l	Flex/Lex tokens
 soapcpp2_yacc.y	Yacc/Bison grammar

-LICENSING
-Please see LICENSE.txt in root directory of the package.

-BUILD NOTES
+INSTALLATION

+Use './configure' and 'make' in the root directory, as explained in the installation instructions.

-To build soapcpp2 when autoconf/automake fail, use:
+To build 'soapcpp2' when autoconf/automake fail, use:

 	make -f MakefileManual

-QNX
+QNX INSTALLATION
-===

 On QNX the bison.simple file is located in $QNX_HOST/usr/share/bison.simple Update your .profile to include: